-Federal regulation of ballast water discharges in the U.S. is under the jurisdiction of both the USCG operating under the authority of the National Invasive Species Act (NISA) and the EPA operating under the authority of the Clean Water Act.
+Federal regulation of ballast water discharges in the U.S. is under the jurisdiction of both the USCG operating under the authority of the National Invasive Species Act and the U.S. Environmental Protection Agency (EPA) operating under the authority of the Clean Water Act.
 The dual federal agency regulation of vessel discharges has caused conflicting vessel requirements for some NIS management activities.

-In March 2014, the U.S. House Committee on Transportation and Infrastructure's Subcommittee on Coast Guard and Maritime Transportation convened a hearing to address conflicting EPA and USCG ballast water regulation, among other topics.
+In March 2014, the U.S. House Committee on Transportation and Infrastructure's Subcommittee on Coast Guard and Maritime Transportation convened a hearing to address conflicting EPA and USCG ballast water regulations, among other topics.
 During the hearing, EPA and USCG representatives stated that the agencies approach the regulation of ballast water through the authority of separate federal statutes (the Clean Water Act and the National Invasive Species Act, respectively) and that they continue to work together to ease the tension for the regulated industry.
 However, it was stated that the requirements of those governing statutes place restrictions on the actions of each agency.